nmoskova/bank-data-project/README.md

 # bank-data-project
 ETL project using Pandas/BeautifulSoup/SQL/PosgreSQL

-Extract - extracting data from three sources - 2 different web-sites using requests and BeautifulSoup and
+Extract - extracting data from three sources - 2 different web-sites, using requests and BeautifulSoup, and
                                                a REST API https://apilayer.com/ through requests

 Transform - modifying the data with Pandas into the desired format, creating three tables: